-I spent 2 days with artist Hoss Haley in his studio in Asheville, NC as part of a series of films we've been making for visarts.
-This video will play during the exhibit at the museum, online, and in conjunction with "YIELD".
+I spent a few days with artist Hoss Haley in his studio in Asheville, NC as part of a series of films we’ve been making for visarts – a museum in Richmond, Virginia.

 For YIELD, Haley will present a new iteration of The Drawing Machine, a tabletop machine built by Haley that mechanically makes drawings based on the movements of people in the gallery.
 Activated by motion sensors, each drawing is a unique object, dependent upon the audience’s presence, size, and activity.
 Alongside this interactive piece, Haley will show selections from The White Series, a series of three-dimensional monumental objects made from the skins of salvaged washing machines.
 Finally, for the first time, Haley will display Glacier, a 132 in. long boulder comprised of washing machines that continues his exploration, started over a decade ago, of erratic boulders.
 Hoss Haley: YIELD opens with a public reception for the artist on September 4, 2015, and will be on view in the True F. Luck Gallery through October 31, 2015.
 Haley will give an artist talk on Thursday, October 29 at 7:00.